 Tenancy by the Entirety

 The state of Iowa does not recognize tenancy by the entirety as a form of real property ownership.
-However, it is mentioned here because some other neighboring states (such as Illinois) may recognize it as a form of real property ownership.
+However, it is mentioned here because some neighboring states (such as Illinois) may recognize it as a form of real property ownership.
 Tenancy by the entirety is similar to joint tenancy where a husband and wife each own the undivided whole of the property with the right of survivorship, so that upon the death of one spouse, the survivor is entitled to the entire property.
 However, with tenancy by the entirety, the creditors of an individual spouse cannot attach and sell the interest of the debtor.
 This protects the non-debtor spouse in the event that the other spouse is in debt or files bankruptcy.
 Where it is recognized, this form of ownership is limited to married couples.
 Again, tenancy by the entirety is not recognized under Iowa law.

 A life estate is not a true form of property ownership, but rather a way to possess property.
 A life estate is created when a property owner deeds property to another person but first reserves a life estate for a third party.
-The recipient of a life estate (known as the “life tenant”) has full possession of the property for the duration of the tenant’s life.
-However, the life tenant cannot transfer the property upon the tenant’s death because it has already been deeded to another person who is known as a “remainderman.”
-Property held in life estate avoids probate because the life tenant has no right to transfer the property on death; however, because the life tenant had full use and enjoyment of the property during life, it will be included in the life tenant’s taxable estate.
+The recipient of a life estate (known as the "life tenant") has full possession of the property for the duration of the tenant’s life.
+However, the life tenant cannot transfer the property upon the tenant’s death because it has already been deeded to another person who is known as a "remainderman."
+Property held in life estate may avoid probate because the life tenant has no right to transfer the property on death; however, because the life tenant had full use and enjoyment of the property during life, it will be included in the life tenant’s taxable estate.
 The remainderman acquires legal interest in the property after the death of the life tenant.
-The remainderman’s “remainder interest” can be pledged, transferred or attached.
+The remainderman’s "remainder interest" can be pledged, transferred or attached.
 Also, the remainderman acquires a stepped-up basis on the death of the life tenant.